datastaxdevs/workshop-intro-quarkus-cassandra/README.md

 ![gitpod](images/tutorials/gitpod-02-url.png?raw=true)

-You may encounter the following at different steps and although this may not be applicable right away, the steps are included **in advance** and summarized here so that you can keep an eye out for it.
-Different paths and different environments might be slightly different although Gipod levels the playing field a bit.

 Although the application is not running yet, launch a new browser window (**don't close it for the rest of the workshop since you'll continually keep using this**.
 If you accidentally close it, just come back to this step.
 The browser will generate an error (due to application not running yet) which is fine for now as shown below.